SEBR-0916/group_project_etiquitte/README.md

 - Your team should complete each step of planning - from  Models and Data to Style and Design - before any code is written, that way all members know their task and will work together.
 Writing out any serious blocks of code before this step can cause issues between the team, and while it might seem like a way to get ahead on a few steps, there is a strong possibility that it will need to be rewritten or deleted, and will not be time well spent

 - The goal of ERD's, Wireframes, Component Diagrams, & other planning steps is to discuss your ideas and have constructive criticism and feedback.
-"This is an interesting idea, is there a reason we aren't doing *this* instead" is a fair thing to say to a group.
+"This is an interesting idea, is there a reason we aren't doing *this* instead?" is a fair thing to say to a group.
 "This is stupid and a bad idea" is not.

 ## Work / Life Balance :